briantim16/TF-Automated-Pipeline-Demo/README.md

 Terraform install/setup

-Log into your Azure VM or continue with your workstation (whichever option is appropriate):
+Log into your Azure VM or continue with your workstation (whichever option is appropriate):<br>
-•	Download latest Windows Terraform package from the Hashicorp website
+•	Download latest Windows Terraform package from the Hashicorp website<br>
-> Extract Terraform executable into a folder (recommended “C:\Terraform”)
+> Extract Terraform executable into a folder (recommended “C:\Terraform”)<br>
 > Add the folder to your System Environment Path.
 Note: if you don’t know how to do this, search “modify System Environment Path on Windows 11” in your preferred search engine.
-There are ample instructions out there on how to do this
+There are ample instructions out there on how to do this<br>

-•	Update PowerShell and install Azure extensions
+•	Update PowerShell and install Azure extensions<br>
-> Open a PowerShell window as “Administrator” and execute each of the following commands:
+> Open a PowerShell window as “Administrator” and execute each of the following commands:<br>
-> “Install-Module -Name PowerShellGet -Force”
+> “Install-Module -Name PowerShellGet -Force”<br>
-> “Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser”
+> “Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser”<br>
-> “Install-Module -Name Az -Repository PSGallery -Force”
+> “Install-Module -Name Az -Repository PSGallery -Force”<br>
-> “Update-Module -Name Az -Force”
+> “Update-Module -Name Az -Force”<br>

-•	Download and install the latest Azure CLI package from Microsoft Can be done via PowerShell, download MSI package, etc… Here is the PowerShell command: “Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'”
+•	Download and install the latest Azure CLI package from Microsoft<br>

-•	Install VS Code – download latest image from web Optional, but strongly recommended: install VS Code extensions Hashicorp Terraform
+> Can be done via PowerShell, download MSI package, etc…  Here is the PowerShell command: “Invoke-WebRequest -Uri https://aka.ms/installazurecliwindows -OutFile AzureCLI.msi; Start-Process msiexec.exe -Wait -ArgumentList '/I AzureCLI.msi /quiet'”<br>

-	        Azure Terraform
+•	Install VS Code – download latest image from web<br>
-	        PowerShell
+> Optionally, but strongly recommended you install VS Code extensions: Hashicorp Terraform, Azure Terraform<br>

 •	Verify Terraform/CLI is functioning
     	Open VS Code, open the folder “C:\tf-demo\Code”